Choose your Survey

-A HomeBuyer Report is not suitable for listed or older properties which would need a Building Survey.
+A HomeBuyer Report is not suitable for listed properties, which would need a Building Survey.

-The latter report including the Valuation has the added benefit of a re-build cost estimate, which you may need for your buildings insurance quotes.
+The RICS HomeBuyer Report also has the added benefit of including a valuation and a re-build cost estimate, which you may need for your buildings insurance quotes.